cohere-ai/sandbox-topically/README.md

 # Topically

+Topically is a suite of tools that help make sense of text collections (messages, articles, emails, news headlines) using large language models.

+Topically first feature is to name clusters of texts based on their content.
+For example, here are news headlines from the machinelearning and investing subreddits, and the names suggested for them by topically:

 <img src="./assets/topically-name_cluster.png" />

-This is a suite of tools that help make sense of large text archives using large language models.

-Examples:

-- Customer service tweets
-- News headlines

 # Usage Example: Topically + BERTopic
 Use Topically to name clusters in the course of topic modeling with tools like BERTopic.
+Get the cluster assignments from BERTopic, and name the clusters with topically.

+# Installation

+`pip install topically`

+Optionally, you can also install topically with BERTopic:

+`pip install topically[bertopic]`

 # Get support
 If you have any questions or comments, please file an issue or reach out to us on [Discord](https://discord.gg/co-mmunity).